TiagoSousaSilva/Project/NTPServer/NTPServer.md

 //Add The Following To The End Of The File:

-server 192.168.1.1 // Server IP
+server 10.0.0.13 // Server IP
 server master iburst

-//And Remove All The Pools

-timedatectl set-ntp true
-sudo systemctl restart chrony

-//And Uncomment The Following:
+//Remove All The Pools And Uncomment The Following:

 log tracking measurements statistics